 Wondering…can you put that pan in the oven?
-For starters, the type of handle (and then the lid) will determine whether a pot, pan, or skillet can be used in the oven for roasting or baking, i.e., at high oven temperatures, or only with low degrees of heat.
+For starters, the type of handle (and then the lid) will determine whether a pot, pan, or skillet can be used in the oven for roasting or baking, i.e., at high oven temperatures, or only at low degrees of heat.

 Can You Put A Pot In The Oven?

-NonStick Pots and Pans
+Nonstick Pots and Pans

 Pots and Pans With Plastic Handles